Cranes are designed to carry extremely heavy loads. So, when things go wrong with them, they can be responsible for catastrophic accidents.

 As well as legislative and regulatory requirements around various types of workplaces and work practices.
-A summary of these can be viewed here.

 If you are injured because your employer neglects to provide safe systems of work, equipment or a safe environment, you may be able to claim for personal injury compensation.
 This may include injuries incurred over a long period of time, late onset injuries, and aggravations of pre-existing injuries.
 Smith’s Lawyers are Queensland personal injury experts and run all claims on a risk-free basis.